StarNet Software

 -n <string>, --unscreen <string>

 Unscreen star-layer output filename.
-TIF/PNG default to 16-bit unless
+TIFF/PNG default to 16-bit unless

 --eight is used.